redis-developer/redis-kaboom-rpg/README.md

 ### Redis Setup (without Docker)

-Without Docker - you will need Redis 5 or higher, the RedisJSON module and Node.js (current LTS version recommended)
+Without Docker - you will need Redis 5 or higher, Redis JSON and Node.js (current LTS version recommended)

 This game uses Redis as a data store.
 The code assumes that Redis is running on localhost port 6379.
 You can configure an alternative Redis host and port by setting the `REDIS_HOST` and `REDIS_PORT` environment variables.
 If your Redis instance requires a password, supply that in the `REDIS_PASSWORD` environment variable.
-You'll need to have the RedisJSON module installed.
+You'll need to have Redis JSON installed.

 ### Loading the Game Data

 Next, load the game map into Redis.
-This stores the map data from the `game_map.json` file in Redis, using RedisJSON:
+This stores the map data from the `game_map.json` file in Redis, using Redis JSON:

 ```bash
 $ npm run load